Gap Analysis for Business Analyst (updated 2023)

 Gap Analysis Tool 3: 5 Hows / Questionnaire

-Similar to the 5 Whys technique, 5 Hows helps get you into the specific details of how you can solve a problem by using the deliberate questioning technique.
+Similar to the 5 Whys technique, the 5 Hows involves deliberate questioning to get into the specific details of how to solve a problem.

 Here’s the procedure to conduct 5 Hows analysis: